Jan Rzepecki

 Jan Rzepecki alias „Prezes” (29 September 1899 in Warsaw – 28 April 1983) was a Polish soldier and military historian, colonel of the Polish Army.
 Commander of the Bureau of Information and Propaganda of Home Army from 1940 to 1945.
-After World War II commander of the Armed Forces Delegation for Poland and the first president of the Freedom and Independence.
+After World War II commander of the Armed Forces Delegation for Poland and the first president of the anti-communist organization Freedom and Independence.

+He was arrested by the communist government shortly afterward and decided to cooperate with the state authorities, for which his sentence was pardoned.